 They do, of course, make a range of models and for anyone considering a Dremel one of the first questions is how do the models differ.

-The Dremel 3000 model is the most popular current mid-range product and it’s the unit I prefer the most but if you’re considering options, there are two alternatives to the 3000 you might consider: the older generation 300 series and the meatier 4000 model.
+The Dremel 3000 model (here if in the USA) is the most popular current mid-range product and it’s the unit I prefer the most but if you’re considering options, there are two alternatives to the 3000 you might consider: the older generation 300 series and the meatier 4000 model.

 Differences between 300 and 3000